matthieugras/xrefer/README.md

   pip install -r requirements.txt
   ```

-Note: The `asciinet` dependency requires Java to be installed.
+_Note: The `asciinet` dependency requires Java to be installed.
 OpenJDK or any JRE should work.
-Ensure `java` is accessible on your system's PATH.
+Ensure `java` is accessible on your system's PATH._

-**License:** XRefer is released under the Apache License 2.0.
-See [LICENSE](LICENSE) for details.

 ## Usage